RaghavGirgaonkar/RaghavGirgaonkar/README.md

-## Hi there 👋 I am Raghav Girgaonkar.
+## Hi there I am Raghav Girgaonkar.

-### I am a physicist in training.
-So far, I have been involved in research in Gravitational Waves, Pulsars and Search for Extraterrestrial Intelligence (SETI).
+### I am a physicist-in-training.
+My current research is in Gravitational Wave Data Analysis.
+Previously I have been involved in research in Pulsars and Search for Extraterrestrial Intelligence (SETI).

 <!--
 **RaghavGirgaonkar/RaghavGirgaonkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.